-Alzheimer’s Behavior Management
+Alzheimer’s and Dementia Behavior Management

-The patient’s behavior can often be a reaction to stress or a frustrated attempt to communicate.
-If you can establish why the patient is stressed or what is triggering any discomfort, you should be able to resolve the problem behavior with greater ease.
-Remember, the patient responds to your facial expression, tone of voice, and body language far more than the words you choose.
+One of the major challenges of caring for a loved one with Alzheimer’s or dementia can be coping with the troubling behavior and personality changes that often occur.
+It’s important to remember that the person with dementia is not being deliberately difficult.
+Your loved one’s behavior can often be a reaction to stress or a frustrated attempt to communicate.
+If you can establish why the patient is stressed or what’s triggering a discomfort, you should be able to resolve the behavior.
+Remember, the patient responds to your facial expression, tone of voice, and body language far more than your words.
 Use eye contact, a smile, or reassuring touch to help convey your message and show your compassion.
 Try not to take problem behaviors personally and do your best to maintain your sense of humor.

-Some ways to help identify the causes of problem behavior:
+5 ways to help identify the causes of problem behavior:

 - How did you react to the problem behavior?
 Did your reaction help to soothe the patient or did it make the behavior worse?

 Create a calm and soothing environment

 The environment and atmosphere you create while caregiving can play a large part in helping an Alzheimer’s or dementia patient feel calm and safe.

 Modify the environment to reduce potential stressors that can create agitation and disorientation.
 These include loud or unidentifiable noises, shadowy lighting, mirrors or other reflecting surfaces, garish colors, and patterned wallpaper.

 Maintain calm within yourself.
 Getting anxious or upset in response to problem behavior can increase the patient’s stress.
 Respond to the emotion being communicated by the behavior, not the behavior itself.
 Try to remain flexible, patient, and relaxed.
 If you find yourself becoming anxious or losing control, take time out to cool down.